Here's what you need to know if you're not sure where to start...Read More

 There are many misconceptions about wedding planners, but perhaps the biggest of all is that you can’t afford them.
 While not every bride needs a wedding planner, it’s completely untrue that a planner will absolutely cost you more money.
 In most cases, a planner will actually wind up saving you money due to their ability to negotiate and their experience working with numerous vendors.
 They’ll know who can do what you’re envisioning—and who can’t—at the best price possible.
 A wedding planner is also essential if you need help carrying out your vision, if you’re not organized, if you have a quick timeline, or if you’re a doctor, lawyer or other professional who just doesn’t have the time to devote to the planning.

 If you take away anything from this list, let it be this: You will get exactly what you pay for when it comes to wedding photography.
 While we’re not suggesting that you go into debt hiring one of the top photographers in the industry, we do suggest that you budget as much as you can afford for this category.
 Photographs are one of the few things that you’ll actually take away from the day, and this is not the time to trust your cousin or best friend’s brother to take over the camera.
 And PLEASE don’t think that you can compile all of your guests’ shots together for your only wedding album.
 An experienced photographer will not only get all of the shots that you’ll treasure for the rest of your life, but they’ll also help keep your day flowing and not make you miss the entire cocktail hour because they can’t get that one shot just right.
-There’s an extreme amount of talent in the New Jersey area, so you’ll be able to hire a really phenomenal photographer in the $5,000 to $9,000 range…and we promise you that it will be worth every penny.
-(If you need suggestions, click here or email me at firstname.lastname@example.org.
-I’d love to share my favorites with you!)
+There’s an extreme amount of talent in the New Jersey area, so you’ll be able to hire a really phenomenal photographer in the $3,000 to $7,000 range…and we promise you that it will be worth every penny.
+Starting your photographer search?
+Here’s what to ask and here’s where to find some amazing ones!

 Wedding insurance is often overlooked but is something you may want to consider.
 A typical wedding policy covers cancellation or postponement of the wedding due circumstances beyond your control, which could include a venue going out of business, a weather event, a vendor not showing up, or sickness or injury to the bride, groom or significant member of the wedding.
 There’s also liability insurance and coverage for lost items.
 No policy will cover a change of heart, however.
 You should first check with your vendors to see how well they’re covered.
 There’s no sense buying a policy if your venue already protects you.
 But if there are any gaps, you may want to consider taking out a policy, which can range anywhere from $125 to $400, with some topping $1,000, depending on the cost of your wedding and the type of coverage you’re looking for.
 But when you look at what you’re spending overall, this is a small cost considering the piece of mind you’ll be receiving in return.
 Providers include WedSafe, WedSure, Travelers Insurance and Aon.